MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-and-ops/organization-administration/workflow-type-category.md

 ms.assetid: 33349e0d-d8ac-4d20-8f9b-5f85d4e01004
 ms.search.region: Global
 # ms.search.industry:
-ms.author: RobinARH
+ms.author: rhaertle
 ms.search.validFrom: 2016-05-31
 ms.dyn365.ops.version: Platform update 1

 ---
 # Create a workflow category

-This topic describes how to create a workflow category in Dynamics 365 for Finance and Operations.
+This topic describes how to create a workflow category.

 When you create a workflow type, it must be assigned to a workflow category.
 The workflow category determines whether a workflow type is available in a specific module.
 If an appropriate workflow category does not already exist, you must create one.